SunsetQuest/BigFloat/README.md

 ## Maintaining Precision - A Core Focus

 Some of `BigFloat`'s recent developments have been focused on rounding to increase accuracy.
 Initially, `BigFloat` would drop the least significant bits.
-This is not a huge deal since these removed bits were past even the lower 32 sub-precision hidden bits.
-However, after billions of math operations of constant rounding down, this could eat up all the 32 hidden bits and cause an unfavorable result.
+This is not a huge deal since these removed bits were past even the lower 32 sub-precision guard bits.
+However, after billions of math operations of constant rounding down, this could eat up all the 32 guard bits and cause an unfavorable result.
 As the project evolved, the importance of rounding these bits became evident.
 Rounding helps maintain precision, especially in sequential mathematical operations.

-Many of the functions have been updated to round the last sub-precision hidden bit, but not all.
+Many of the functions have been updated to round the last sub-precision guard bit, but not all.
 Some math functions still need updating.

 ### Rounding in BigFloat

 -   **How it's Done**: After an operation, rounding is applied by checking the most significant digit removed.
 If set, we increment by one.
 This rounding method is a simple yet effective approach.
 -   **Impact on Precision**: Proper rounding can reduce precision loss.
-After billions of operations, this would even use up the 32 `HiddenBits`.\
+After billions of operations, this would even use up the 32 `GuardBits`.\
     While this is more of a perfect-world example, here is an example:
     -   **With Dropping Bits**: With a trillion (or 2^40^) serial add operations and just dropping the extra bits, we would end up with a result 2^39^ too low.
 This is because half of the math operations would round down when they should be rounding up.
-This would translate into the bottom 39 bits being out-of-precision, depleting the 32 hidden bits and even going into the bits considered in-precision.
+This would translate into the bottom 39 bits being out-of-precision, depleting the 32 hidden guard bits and even going into the bits considered in-precision.
-    -   **With Rounding:** If we round those dropped bits instead, those trillion serial operations would only see 18 bits affected on average, keeping us within the 32 hidden bits, thus maintaining accuracy.
+    -   **With Rounding:** If we round those dropped bits instead, those trillion serial operations would only see 18 bits affected on average, keeping us within the 32 guard bits, thus maintaining accuracy.
 We get to the 18 because the rounding is correct 75% of the time.
 So the standard deviation would be Sqrt(2^40^ / 4) / 2 => an average deviation of 262144 or 18 bits.
 -   **Banker's Rounding Not Employed**

     In the realm of floating-point arithmetic, particularly with `Float`/`Double` data types, Banker's rounding plays a pivotal role in enhancing accuracy.
 This rounding technique is commonly applied in IEEE float operations, where, upon encountering extra bits that exceed the capacity of the representation---akin to encountering a situation where a decision must be made whether to round a number ending in 0.5000... up or down---Banker's rounding opts to round to the nearest even number, effectively rounding up only half of the time.
 This approach is crucial for IEEE floats, which maintain only a limited number of extra bits, making encounters with such borderline rounding decisions relatively frequent.

     However, in the case of BigFloat, Banker's rounding is not utilized.
-The reason behind this deviation lies in BigFloat's capacity to handle significantly more `HiddenBits`.
+The reason behind this deviation lies in BigFloat's capacity to handle significantly more `GuardBits`.
 Given this enhanced bit capacity, the likelihood of a rounding decision falling precisely on the halfway mark is exceedingly rare.
 As such, the specific conditions that necessitate Banker's rounding in IEEE floats are not a concern for BigFloat, obviating the need for its implementation.

 ### Theoretical Limits of Precision

-Over time, the 32 "hidden bits" in our calculations will gradually be consumed.
+Over time, the 32 "guard bits" in our calculations will gradually be consumed.
 Each rounding operation—whether up or down—discards a fraction of a bit of precision.
 Through repeated operations, this loss accumulates.
-For operations on **BigFloat** that adhere to proper rounding rules (though not all functions do), it would take approximately (2$^{32}$ * 2)$^{2}$ * 4 or 1.5 x 10^21 operations, before all the hidden bits are exhausted and we begin to lose precision in the main significant bits.
+For operations on **BigFloat** that adhere to proper rounding rules (though not all functions do), it would take approximately (2$^{32}$ * 2)$^{2}$ * 4 or 1.5 x 10^21 operations, before all the guard bits are exhausted and we begin to lose precision in the main significant bits.

-While this suggests the loss of hidden bits would take a considerable amount of time, the reality is that many BigFloat functions and operations do not strictly follow proper rounding rules.
+While this suggests the loss of guard bits would take a considerable amount of time, the reality is that many BigFloat functions and operations do not strictly follow proper rounding rules.
 As a result, precision degradation will likely occur much sooner in practical use cases.

 #### Rounding Example
 ```